PlanTL-GOB-ES/EHR-normalizer/README.md

 ### Introduction
 ------------

 This software converts PDF files into HTML, TXT or XML.
-It  uses PDFMiner to process PDF files and to convert them into HTML files retaining the exact layout of the documents, and then it can convert these HTML files into TXT or XML.
+First, it uses PDFMiner to process PDF files and to convert them into HTML files, retaining the exact layout of the documents, and then it converts these HTML files into TXT or XML.

-Additionally, the script can detect headers from clinical records and restore lines that have been truncated by a previous PDF conversion.
+Additionally, the script can detect headers from ERRs and restore those lines that have been truncated by a previous PDF conversion.

 ### Prerequisites